 Andy Dean Photography / Shutterstock.com

 A mortgage probably will be part of the biggest purchase you’ll ever make.
-A few simple, smart moves can save you tens of thousands, even hundreds of thousands, of dollars over the life of the loan.
+A few simple, smart moves can save you tens of thousands of dollars — or even more — over the life of the loan.

-Try these nine ways to save — from a little to a lot — on your next mortgage.
+Try these nine ways to save on your next mortgage.

 1. Get your FICO score (free)